stelligent/pipeline-dashboard/README.md

 <!--Use the **Serverless Application Repository** to deploy in your account: [Deploy Now](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:923120264911:applications~pipeline-dashboard)-->

-Alternatively, you can deploy via CloudFormation directly:

-1. From the local `pipeline-dashboard` GitHub repo, create a Zip file.
+1. From your local `pipeline-dashboard` GitHub repo, create a zip file.
 ```
 zip -r pipeline-dashboard.zip *.* ./src ./test
 ```